Hydropneumatic device

-Hydropneumatic devices (or hydro-pneumatic devices) are systems that operate using water and gas.
-The devices are used in various applications.
+Hydropneumatic devices (or hydro-pneumatic devices) are systems that operate using water and gas to store energy, or amplify mechanical force.
+The devices are used in various applications which include pressure booster systems for high-rise buildings, shock absorbing accumulators in industrial machinery, and heavy-duty presses.

 Description

 A hydropneumatic device is a tool that functions by using water and gas.
 Hydropneumatic refers to the pneumatic (gas) and hydraulic (water) components needed for operation of the devices.

 Hydropneumatic accumulators or pulsation dampeners are devices which prevent, but do not absorb, alleviate, arrest, attenuate, or suppress a shock that already exists, meaning that these devices prevent the creation of a shock wave at an otherwise earlier stage.
 These can include pulsation dampeners, hydropneumatic accumulators, water hammer preventers, water hammer arrestors, and other things.

 Devices

 Hydropneumatic water hammer preventers

 Hydropneumatic water hammer preventers are chambers of sufficient volume to allow an extension of time in which a given flow may be accelerated or decelerated without sudden large change in pressure.
 See also expansion tank.
 When shock waves of an incompressible fluid within a piping system exist, especially at a high velocity, there is a high chance for water hammer.
 To help prevent a swing check from slamming and causing water hammer, a spring-assisted non-slam check valve is installed.
 Rather than relying on flow or gravity to be closed, the non-slam design prevents a sudden velocity decrease and reverse flow.